SteeltoeOSS/Samples/Management/src/ActuatorWeb/README.md

 1. Open the [Zipkin web UI on your machine](http://localhost:9411)
 1. Click the plus button near the top of the page
-1. Select `serviceName`, then `steeltoe.samples.actuatorweb`
+1. Select `serviceName`, then `actuatorweb`
 1. Click `RUN QUERY`
 1. Explore trace data

 > [!TIP]
-> Only requests for `steeltoe.samples.actuatorweb: get weather` will actually be distributed traces.
+> Only requests for `actuatorweb: get weather` will actually be distributed traces.
 You may want to
 > request the weather from ActuatorWeb a few times to generate interesting data.

 ### Viewing Metric Dashboards

 If you have used the docker compose file to start all of the services, Prometheus and Grafana should already be running (and regularly capturing your app metrics).
 Use [this link](http://localhost:3000) to access Grafana, where you should be greeted by a dashboard showing metrics from the sample app.
-You can also access the [Prometheus web interface](http://localhost:9090) if you'd like.
+You can also access the [Prometheus web interface](http://localhost:9090) if you'd like, but instructions for using Prometheus go beyond the scope of this document.

 #### Prometheus